Core Concepts

 No cross-site tracking

-The visitor ID is generated per-origin and never leaves the visitor's browser except as an opaque string.
-It cannot be used to identify the same person across different websites.
+The visitor ID is first-party to your site and is sent only with your own Produl events.
+It is not a third-party cookie and cannot be used to identify the same person across different customer websites.

 If a visitor clears their storage — or uses private browsing — they'll count as a new visitor on their next visit.
 This is an intentional privacy trade-off.